Guide to Data Onboarding for WattCarbon Users

 Basic Terminology

-Methodology - The M\&V approach that was utilized to determine the hourly savings generated by the Device.
+Methodology - The M\&V approach that was utilized to determine the hourly savings generated by the Asset.
 As part of the data onboarding process, you will need to either provide an M\&V plan that allows WattCarbon to perform one of OpenEAC Alliance approved methodologies on your behalf.

 Minting - The process of creating the actual EAC (Energy Attribute Certificate).
 This happens ex post as actual energy savings are calculated from a deployed asset.